501Good/barbarisms/Barbarisms.md

 Adding the rival features
 -------------------------

-Previously, we found out that people from the cities with the population less that 250,000 people are slightly more prone to using barbarisms in their commentaries.
+Previously, we found out that people from the cities with the population less than 250,000 people are slightly more prone to using barbarisms in their commentaries.
 It is interesting to know whether there is any other factor that influences the use of barbarisms.
 We decided to look at the user's gender.

 We have re-analysed our data and added a new feature of the user - their gender.
 Our hypotesis is that female users tend to use more barbarisms than male ones.
 We were rather categorical in determinig if a user uses barbarisms or not.
 In our data if a user was detected in using a barbarism at least once, they are considered to be using barbarisms.
 The data are available here: <https://goo.gl/938nJg> (Warning!
 The data are more than 30 Mbs).